reisd/100daysMLChallenge/README.md

 **Thoughts** : Optimization techniques will be very useful.
 I look forward to using it in hands-on assignment, kaggle competition projects or projects in work!!
 Working on the videos and exercises during the weekend needs lots of disciplines but I am glad I made it tonight!
 Hopefully I can finish course 2 and course 3 in the next coming week!

 **Link of Work:**   Personal Evernote notebook

+## Day 8 : Jul 16 , 2018

+**Today's Progress** : I worked on the hands-on assignment for 30 minutes but could not finish it.
+Also discussed how to apply LDA to our real project with my friends.

+**Thoughts** : LDA for topic modeling is quite interesting.
+Look forward to using it in the topic analysis.

+**Link of Work:**  N/A today